 By Nathan Layne

-Pennsylvania has already conducted a so-called risk-limiting audit of the November election, and all counties also audited a sample of their votes as mandated by law.
-Neither effort turned up widespread fraud to put in question Donald Trump’s loss to President Joe Biden in the state by 81,000 votes.
+Pennsylvania has already conducted a so-called risk-limiting audit of the 2020 election involving the statistical sampling of ballots.
+The counties also audited a sample of their votes as mandated by law.
+Neither effort turned up widespread fraud.